Chickery's Travels

 • Extras.
 Wi-Fi, Cable, Laundry.
 We have a Wi-Fi hotspot and satellite dish, so we don’t need free Wi-Fi or cable, but they are nice as they save us the time of setting up our external stuff.
 We have a washer/dryer hookup in our RV, but have chosen to use it for storage, so we like staying at places that have a laundromat.

 • Length of Stay.
-Many commercial RV resorts and campgrounds offer discounts for weekly and monthly stays, and we like to take advantage of these whenever possible.
+If you like short trips, national and state parks often have great options, but limit you to a maximum of two weeks per reservation.
+If you prefer long-term, you may want to choose something like this RV park near Cameron Lake that offers season sites.
+Keep in mind that many commercial RV resorts and campgrounds offer discounts for weekly and monthly stays, and we like to take advantage of these whenever possible.
 These can be significant.
 For example, we booked a one-month stay this winter in South Florida.
 The daily rate is $49, but the monthly rate was $746, which comes out to $25 per night, saving 50%.
-If we’re only staying for a night or two, we’ll try to use our Passport America membership.
-It costs $44 a year, but with a 50% discount on a single 2-night stay in a place like Florida pays for itself with one stay.

 Step 2: Conduct an Initial Search